handrew/browserpilot/readme.md

 from agents.gpt_selenium_agent import GPTSeleniumAgent

 instructions = """Go to Google.com
+Find all text boxes.
+Find the first visible text box.
-Click the text box, type in "buffalo buffalo buffalo buffalo buffalo" Find a list of all of the search results and click on the first result.
+Click on the first visible text box.
+Type in "buffalo buffalo buffalo buffalo buffalo" and press enter.
+Wait 2 seconds.
+Find all anchor elements that link to Wikipedia.
+Click on the first one.
 Wait for 10 seconds."""

 agent = GPTSeleniumAgent(instructions, "/path/to/chromedriver")